Earliest Structures in the Universe can be explained by a Relativistic Cosmological Perturbation Theory: Einstein Equations and Conservation Laws

-In these equations, the following notation is employed for the perturbed metric tensor: $h_{\mu\nu} := -g_{\een\mu\nu}$ and $h^{\mu\nu} := g^{\mu\nu}_{\een}$.
+In these equations, the perturbed metric tensor is given by $h_{\mu\nu} := -g_{\een\mu\nu}$ and $h^{\mu\nu} := g^{\mu\nu}_{\een}$.
 In light of the use of synchronous coordinates, it follows that $h_{00}=0$ and $h_{0i}=0$.
-In addition, the raising and lowering of indices is performed by the spatial background metric tensor as defined in expression (\ref{eq:metric-flrw}), namely, $h^i{}_j=g^{ik}_\nul h_{kj}$ where $g^{ik}_\nul=-\tilde{g}^{ik}/a^{2}$.
-A vertical bar denotes covariant differentiation with respect to the spatial background metric tensor $g_{\nul ij}=-a^{2}\tilde{g}_{ij}$ or, equivalently, with respect to $\tilde{g}_{ij}$.
+Raising and lowering of indices is performed by the spatial background metric tensor as defined in expression (\ref{eq:metric-flrw}), namely, $h^i{}_j=g^{ik}_\nul h_{kj}$ where $g^{ik}_\nul=-\tilde{g}^{ik}/a^{2}$.
+A vertical bar denotes covariant differentiation with respect to the spatial background metric tensor $g_{\nul ij}=-a^{2}\tilde{g}_{ij}$.
 In the context of \textsc{flrw} universes, where $\Gamma^k_{\nul ij}=\tilde{\Gamma}^k{}_{ij}$, the operations of taking the time derivative and the covariant derivative are shown to commute.
-Equation~(\ref{basis-1}) represents the linearized energy density constraint equation (linearized Friedmann equation), while Eqs.~(\ref{basis-2}) correspond to the linearized momentum constraint equations.
-The linearized dynamical equations are presented in Eqs.~(\ref{basis-3}).
-Equations~(\ref{basis-4}) and (\ref{basis-5}) represent the linearized energy density conservation law and the linearized energy-momentum conservation laws, respectively.
-Finally, the linearized particle number density conservation law is given by Eq.~(\ref{basis-6}).
+Equation~(\ref{basis-1}) represents the linearized energy density constraint equation (linearized Friedmann equation), while Eq.\,(\ref{basis-2}) corresponds to the linearized momentum constraint equation.
+The linearized dynamical equations are presented in Eqs.\,(\ref{basis-3}).
+Equations~(\ref{basis-4}) and~(\ref{basis-5}) represent the linearized energy density conservation law and the linearized momentum conservation law, respectively.
+Finally, the linearized particle number density conservation law is given by Eq.\,(\ref{basis-6}).

-As previously stated in Sec.~\ref{sec:overview-approach}, the pressure perturbation, the spatial curvature perturbation, and the covariant divergence of the spatial fluid velocity play a pivotal role in a cosmological perturbation theory.
-In consequence, the expressions for these quantities are now derived.
+Pressure perturbations, spatial curvature perturbations, and the covariant divergence of the fluid velocity play pivotal roles in the evolution of density perturbations.
+Therefore, these quantities must be included in the perturbation theory.
+The next three subsections will derive expressions for these quantities.